 BAGELS FOR DAYS

 Why settle for sourdough when you can make your very own New York bagel brunch at home?
 Plan it in advance, so you'll have time to make the dough and let it rest — then you can bake and boil these bad boys come Saturday, Sunday (or Monday) morning.
 You can use seeds you have at home for toppings, but poppy seeds, sesame and caraway seeds all work particularly well.
 If you're feeling creative, make a mix of seeds with some garlic and onion flakes for a homemade 'everything' bagel topping.
 If you're an overachiever, have a crack at making gravlax by curing your own salmon with dill, and a good amount of salt and sugar.
 The star at any bagel brunch, gravlax can be stored for a week, and this Spring Street Grocer recipe only needs to cure in your fridge for 24 hours.
-Have some cream cheese on hand, and bring your bagels to the next level with capers, red onion and squeeze of lemon.
+Have some cream cheese on hand, and bring your bagels to the next level with capers, red onion and a squeeze of lemon.

 SOME VERY SPECIAL NOODS